Panko Baked Cauliflower Bites make a great starter or party food.

 - Cut the head into even pieces

-- I used panko breadcrumbs in this recipe, you can also us regular breadcrumbs or crushed crackers.
+- I used panko breadcrumbs in this recipe, you can also use regular breadcrumbs or crushed crackers.

-- Test for doneness with a fork, if it pierces easily the Panko Baked Cauliflower Bites are done, if not allow them to cook another 5 minutes before testing again.
+- Test for doneness with a fork, if it pierces easily the cauliflower is done, if not allow them to cook another 5 minutes before testing again.

 - Not a fan of the Sriracha Dipping sauce, use the peanut butter sauce in this recipe.